blackstream-x/file-manager-integration/README.md

 # file-manager-integration

-This is a small utility for integrating scripts into various Unix/Linux file managers.
+A small utility for integrating scripts into various Unix/Linux file managers.

 It uses a file named `file_manager_integration.json` specifying the script and the parameters of the file manager integration.